jajdp/Shenanibot-public/README.md

 `urgent` - Mark a level as "high priority" and move it to the front of the queue subject to the following rules:  The "now playing" level is not affected.
 If there are other "high priority" levels at the front of the queue, the level is added after them.
 The level must already be in the queue.

+If `PRIORITY` is set to "rotation", the level's round assignment may change to be consistent with its new location in the queue.
+However, for purposes of deciding what round the viewer's next submission would be added to, the level is still considered to occupy their spot in the round to which it was originally assigned.

 Note that a reward with this behavior will allow levels to skip ahead of markers; so levels can be placed ahead of planned breaks from the queue, or they can be added to the existing pool of levels for `!random` (and will be chosen before any non-priority levels in the pool).
 This is a suitable behavior if you want to allow viewers to occasionally ask you to play a level right away because they need to leave soon; generally you would attach a high cost to rewards with this behavior.

 `priority` - Mark a level as "high priority" and move it up in the queue subject to the following rules:  The "now playing" level is not affected.
 The level can not move up past a marker.
 The level cannot move up past another "high priority" level.
 The level must already be in the queue.
+If `PRIORITY` is set to "rotation", the level cannot move up into an earlier round.

 Unlike `urgent`, `priority` will not move a level past a marker; so if you use markers to play "batches" of levels, this moves a level to the front of its batch rather than the front of the entire queue.
+Similarly, in "rotation" mode, this moves a level to the front of its round.

 `expedite` - Move a level up one space in the queue, provided this would not affect a marker, a "high priority" level (unless the level being expedited is itself "high priority"), or the "now playing" level.
 The level must already be in the queue.
+If `PRIORITY` is set to "rotation", this cannot move a level into an earlier round.

 This does not mark the expedited level as "high priority".
 While this may be suitable as a lower-cost reward, it could potentially lead to a "tug of war" where two users each have a level in the queue and each repeatedly use this reward to move their level ahead of the other.